 Attention by researchers and psychologists to police use of nonlethal excessive force represented a change in emphasis.
 For the first two decades in which police departments employed psychologists (see box, "History of Police Psychological Services"), the use of lethal force was the prime concern.
 Shootings by police were traumatic incidents that created strong emotional reactions from the officers who did the shooting.
-The need to provide psychological support for these officers was clear.
-Departments gradually recognized the need to provide such services immediately following these incidents.
+The need also counseling officers on how to cope with the stress of policing.